seanivore/non-bio-life/modern-identity-crisis.md

 ### The Experience Paradox

-Traditional experience requirements (years using specific languages or tools) clash with the reality of AI-augmented capabilities.
+Traditional experience requirements clash with the reality of AI-augmented capabilities.
 This creates a paradox where professionals may be able to execute complex work without the traditionally required experience, challenging how organizations evaluate and hire talent.

 ### Authentic Self-Representation

-Finding confidence in this space requires shifting perspective - recognizing value in bridging gaps between design and development, between traditional coding and AI implementation, between current needs and future capabilities.
+Finding confidence in this space requires shifting perspective to recognize value that bridges gaps between design and development, between traditional coding and AI implementation, between current needs and future capabilities.
 This isn't about claiming expertise one doesn't have, but accurately representing a new kind of professional capability the industry is just beginning to recognize.

 ### The Market Reality Gap